Milla Jovovich: Relationships

-Jovovich met film writer and director Paul W. S. Anderson while working on the 2002 film Resident Evil, which Anderson wrote and directed, and in which Jovovich starred.
-Anderson proposed to Jovovich in 2003, and the two were "engaged on-and-off for four years" before becoming a couple again early in 2007.
+After starring in Resident Evil (2002), Jovovich dated its director Paul W. S. Anderson, who proposed to her in 2003.
+The two were "engaged on-and-off for four years" before becoming a couple again early in 2007.
 They married on August 22, 2009.
 On November 3, 2007, Jovovich gave birth to their first child, daughter Ever Anderson, at Cedars-Sinai Medical Center in Los Angeles, California.
-Their second child, daughter Dashiel Edan, was born on April 1, 2015 also at Cedars-Sinai Medical Center.
+Their second child, a daughter, was born on April 1, 2015, also at Cedars-Sinai Medical Center.
 In 2019, Jovovich revealed she was pregnant with her third daughter after miscarrying two years prior.
-They welcomed their third daughter, Osian Lark Elliot, on February 2, 2020.
-Jovovich resides in homes in Los Angeles and New York City.
+She gave birth to their third daughter on February 2, 2020.
+Jovovich resides in Los Angeles and New York City.

 Lifestyle

-In addition to Russian and English, she also speaks French and Serbian.
-She was brought up in a Russian household and referred to the role the Russian culture played in her life when she stated in 2005:
+She speaks fluent English and Russian and some French and Serbian.
+She was brought up in a Russian household and referred to the role of Russian culture in her life when she stated in 2005: